|

 Level 8.
 Advanced

-this level to apply to take music in a good quality University)
+(you must reach this level to apply to take music courses in University)

 ___________________________________